squashql/squashql/documentation/CACHE.md

 By default, an implementation with the following characteristic is provided
 - Cache is user based if a bean of type `Supplier<SquashQLUser>` is provided.
 Otherwise, it is shared with all users
-- 32 results are stored per user
+- 32 results are stored per user by default.
+This can be configured using the system property: `-Dio.squashql.cache.size=64`
 - Results older than 5 minutes are discarded

 ### Cache invalidation